-How To: Create a replica where the child replica data is in a different coordinate system than the parent replica data
+How To: Create a replica where the secondary replica data is in a different coordinate system than the primary replica data

-Instructions provided describe how to create a replica, when the coordinate systems of the data in the parent and child geodatabases are different.
+Instructions provided describe how to create a replica, when the coordinate systems of the data in the primary and secondary geodatabases are different.

 Warning: This workflow is not supported for Geometric Network data because projected Geometric Networks cannot be edited.

-In some cases, it is necessary that data in the child geodatabase be in a different coordinate system.
-For example, for publishing services from the child geodatabase, data may be required to be in the WGS 1984 Web Mercator coordinate system to match with basemaps that might be used.
+In some cases, it is necessary that data in the secondary geodatabase be in a different coordinate system.
+For example, for publishing services from the secondary geodatabase, data may be required to be in the WGS 1984 Web Mercator coordinate system to match with basemaps that might be used.

 - Open ArcMap, make a database connection to the database and to the correct geodatabase version.
 Add the data to replicate to ArcMap.